Rebeka Nirmali: Death

-She suffered from cervical cancer since 2007 where the symptoms had come to light in a very short period of time.
+She had cervical cancer since 2007, and the symptoms had come to light in a very short period.
 She was hospitalized in May 2014 and continued treatments for three months.
-According to Deputy Director of Cancer Hospital, Dr. Wasantha Dissanayaka, when radiotherapy was unsuccessful, Nirmali received chemotherapy treatment.
+According to the Deputy Director of Cancer Hospital, Dr. Wasantha Dissanayaka, when radiotherapy was unsuccessful, Nirmali received chemotherapy treatment.

 However, she died on 13 August 2014 while receiving treatments at Maharagama Cancer Hospital.
 Her remains were kept in a private funeral house in Borella and were then moved to Kala Bhawana on Thursday for final rites.
 The funeral took place on Thursday evening at the Borella General Cemetery.

 On 18 August 2014, an alms-giving was performed at Amarawathi Buddhist Temple in London.